kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-3.md

 The time listed column is created calculating the difference between the `date_unlisted` and `date_listed` columns.
 The result is the `time_listed` column, which has type `timedelta64[ns]`.
-We truncate the timedelta values in this column to only show the days, that the listing was online, since our data only includes the day a listing was listed/unlisted.
+We truncate the timedelta values in this column to only show the days that the listing was online, since our data only includes the day a listing was listed/unlisted.